MicrosoftDocs/Viva/WorkplaceAnalytics/Tutorials/power-bi-bc.md

 #### Queries fail to load in Power BI

-If you are not prompted to sign in with your organizational account when setting up the dashboard and Power BI fails to load the Business Continuity and Hourly Collaboration query data, follow these steps to clear exiting permissions:
+If you are not prompted to sign in with your organizational account when setting up the dashboard and Power BI fails to load the Business Continuity and Hourly Collaboration query data, follow these steps to clear existing permissions:

-1. In PowerBI, select **Transform data**, and then select **Data source settings** from the menu.
+1. In Power BI, select **Transform data**, and then select **Data source settings** from the menu.
 2. Select **Global permissions**, select **https://workplace.analytics.office.com**, and then select **Clear permissions**.
 3. Select **Delete** to clear permissions.
 4. Close Power BI and follow the instructions in [Set up the dashboard](#set-up-the-dashboard) to load the query data.